-Our students, contributors, and mentors hail from a rich diversity of backgrounds (Albania, Australia, Canada, China, Croatia, Germany, Grenada, India, Pakistan, South Korea, United Kingdom, and the United States to date).
+Our students, contributors, and mentors hail from a wide range of places (Albania, Australia, Canada, China, Croatia, Germany, Grenada, India, Pakistan, South Korea, United Kingdom, and the United States to date).
 Better still, they harbor equally diverse intellectual ambitions, pursuing expertise in various nooks of mathematics, several corners of physics, and the many labyrinthine mazes of machine/deep learning.

 Formally supervised students have gone on to earn postgraduate positions at institutions such as Oxford University and UT Austin and have found employment at reputable financial institutions such as Squarepoint Capital and Funding Circle.